shadowbourne/shadowbourne/README.md

 ### BSc Dissertation/Project:
-* Combining Recent Advances in Reinforcement Learning for Super Mario Bros - [R2D4-RL](https://github.com/shadowbourne/R2D4-RL): 92 [PyTorch]
+* Combining Recent Advances in Reinforcement Learning for Super Mario Bros - [R2D4-RL](https://github.com/shadowbourne/R2D4-RL): 92, 6th in year.
+[PyTorch]
     > ![Gifdemo6](https://user-images.githubusercontent.com/18665030/136659042-7b071648-e77a-4fef-9757-9160d22ae2b0.gif)
     >
     > During my Dissertation, I surveyed the field of Reinforcement Learning and spent my project investigating how best to combine many recent advances from Reinforcement Learning.
 In doing so, I created an AI agent capable of teaching itself to play the game Super Mario Bros. to superhuman level, achieving new state-of-the-art performance within the field.
 This demo shows the agent playing Worlds 5 and 7, and was taken from the project's [final presentation](https://github.com/shadowbourne/R2D4-RL/blob/main/Demonstration%20Final%20Presentation.pptx).